 Surfshark also offers three special modes designed for those who want to get around restrictions and more carefully hide their online footsteps.
 Camouflage Mode masks your VPN activity so your ISP doesn't know you're using a VPN.
 Multihop jumps your connection through multiple countries to hide your trail.
 Finally, NoBorders Mode "allows [you] to successfully use Surfshark in restrictive regions."
 Just be careful.
 Doing any of these three things could be illegal in your country and could result in severe penalties.
 During our testing, we didn't see a single IP address or DNS leak, and had no trouble accessing Netflix.

-- Number of servers: 5,200-plus servers
+- Number of servers: 5,200-plus servers in 62 countries

 - Country/jurisdiction: Panama

-- $3.67 a month (68% discount) for a 2-year plan
+- $3.99 a month for a two-year plan

 NordVPN is one of the most recognized brands in the VPN field.
 It offers a generous simultaneous connection count, with six simultaneous connections through its network, where nearly all other providers offer five or fewer.
 NordVPN also offers a dedicated IP option, for those looking for a different level of VPN connection, and the ability to VPN into Tor.
 More than half of Nord's 5,000-plus server fleet is optimized for peer-to-peer sharing, though Nord has blocked torrenting in 14 countries.